 Medicare covers telehealth services under Part B, so beneficiaries in traditional Medicare who use these services are subject to the Part B deductible of $226 in 2023 and 20% coinsurance.
 The HHS Office of Inspector General has provided flexibility for providers to reduce or waive cost sharing for telehealth visits during the COVID-19 public health emergency, although there are no publicly-available data to indicate the extent to which providers may have done so.
 Some Medicare Advantage plans reduced or waived cost sharing during the public health emergency, though these waivers are likely no longer in effect.

 What Medicare-covered telehealth mental health and substance use disorder benefits have been extended beyond the public health emergency?

 Medicare has made permanent some changes to telehealth coverage related to mental health services.
-Based on changes in the Consolidated Appropriations Act of 2021, as implemented under the CY 2022 Medicare Physician Fee Schedule Final Rule, Medicare has permanently removed geographic restrictions for telehealth mental health services and permanently allows beneficiaries to receive those services at home.
-Also under the Physician Fee Schedule final rule, Medicare now permanently covers audio-only visits for mental health and substance use disorder services when the beneficiary is not capable of, or does not consent to, the use of two-way, audio/video technology.
+Based on changes in the Consolidated Appropriations Act, 2021, as implemented under the 2022 Medicare Physician Fee Schedule Final Rule, Medicare has permanently removed geographic restrictions for telehealth mental health services and permanently allows beneficiaries to receive those services at home.
+Also under the 2022 Physician Fee Schedule final rule, Medicare now permanently covers audio-only visits for mental health and substance use disorder services when the beneficiary is not capable of, or does not consent to, the use of two-way, audio/video technology.